ortus-docs/Modern-ColdFusion-CFML-In-100-Minutes/components.md

 }
 ```

 CFML also has a weird cascading lookup for variables, so if you do not explicitly specify the scope it is in, CFML will look for it for you.
+If you use a variable name without a scope prefix, CFML checks the scopes in the following order to find the variable:

+- Local (function-local, UDFs and CFCs only)
+- Arguments
+- Thread local (inside threads only)
+- Query (not a true scope; variables in query loops)
+- Thread
+- Variables
+- CGI
+- Cffile
+- URL
+- Form
+- Cookie
+- Client

+Because CFML must search for variables when you do not specify the scope, you can improve performance by specifying the scope for all variables.